Autism Training Curriculums -

 Park Rangers

 Autism training for park rangers provides tools to better understand and interact with the autistic community.
-Rangers learn about sensory sensitivities, communication differences, and how to effectively handle emergencies and incidents involving autistic individuals.
-The training helps park rangers better meet the needs of the autistic community by fostering understanding and compassionate support.
+Rangers learn about sensory sensitivities, communication differences, and how to respond to incidents or emergencies involving autistic individuals.
+The training helps rangers meet the needs of the autistic community by fostering understanding, patience, and compassionate support in outdoor and public park settings.